-HRCA is in the process of launching a capital campaign to make our vision a reality — to lease, purchase, or build a state-of-the art chess center in one of our region’s seven cities.
+HRCA will be launching a major fundraising campaign to make our vision a reality — to lease, purchase, or build a state-of-the art chess center in one of our region’s seven cities.

 It is difficult to find venues to hold tournaments that are big enough and don’t put us in the red with facility use fees — having our own tournament hall would be a dream come true!